mp-se/kegmon/src_docs/source/hardware.rst

 ================

 .. note::
-  The temperature sensor is installed in the scale base and you can use either a DHT22, BME280 or DS18B20.
+  The temperature sensor is installed in the scale base and you can use either a DS18B20, DHT22 or BME280.
 I would recommend the DS18B20 since that is more stable and cheaper than the DHT22.
-Some users also have had issues with ESP32S2 and DHT22, unclear what causes this.
+The BME280 uses an I2C bus so this will require a different wiring than the other options.

-This is the schema used for the HX711 boards.
+This is the schema used for the default hardware options.

 .. image:: images/schema.jpg
   :width: 600
-  :alt: Schema HX711
+  :alt: Default hardware options

 Schema for NAU7802
 ==================